Conduct a pan-European UX study to validate design patterns for android choice screens.

 We broke the project into three phases:

-1.Research & Principles
+1.Research & principles

 Reviewed literature on choice architecture and behavioral economics.